keraJLi/Jax2D/README.md

 In short: Jax2D excels at simulating **lots** of **small** and **diverse** scenes in parallel **very fast**.

 # Example Usage
 Below shows an example of how to use Jax2D to create and run a scene.
-For the full code see [examples/car.py](examples/car.py)
+For the full code see [examples/car.py](examples/car.py).
+Also see our [docs](https://jax2d.readthedocs.io/en/latest/) for more details on how Jax2D works.
 ```python
 # Create engine with default parameters
 static_sim_params = StaticSimParams()